salemshadfan/Museum-Project/README.md

         Flask: A lightweight web framework for Python.
         MySQL Connector: A driver for connecting Python to a MySQL database.

-    Run the following command to install these packages:

-    bash

 pip install flask mysql-connector-python